 How much is it worth?

-This additional grant is worth up to $275 per year.
+This additional grant is worth up to $1,045 per year depending on where you live.

 What if they say no?